donovan-said/k8s-examples/README.md

 ## Overview

 The purpose of this repository is to act as a collation of useful information relating to k8s and associated third party services.
-All of which helps me formalise and deepen my k8s knowledge.
+Essentially, these are my study notes.

 My main guidelines were (though there are many more reference throughout):
 * The official [k8s Documentation](https://kubernetes.io/docs/home/)